 Main Article Content

-Objective: We reviewed the case records of adrenalectomy cases at our institution between January 2010 and December 2020 and report the outcomes of both open and laparoscopic adrenalectomy (LA).
-Methods: This retrospective study included patients who underwent adrenal surgery from January 2010 to December 2020.
-We recorded demographic details, indications, surgical approach, intra operative data and complications.
-The final pathology and outcome at the last follow up was also documented.
-Data was analyzed through the SPSS program.
-Results: Fifty two patients underwent 61 adrenalectomy procedures.
-Six patients had bilateral procedure and 3 patients underwent redo surgery accounting for 55 subjects.
+Objectives: This study aimed to review the case records and report the outcomes of open and laparoscopic adrenalectomy (LA) cases.
+Methods: This retrospective study included patients who underwent adrenal surgery from January 2010 to December 2020 at Sultan Qaboos University, Muscat, Oman.
+Demographic details, indications, surgical approaches, intra-operative data, complications, final pathology and outcome at the last follow-up were analysed.
+Results: A total of 52 patients underwent 61 adrenalectomies; six patients had a bilateral procedure while three patients had to undergo revision surgery resulting in a total of 55 individual procedures.
 Open adrenalectomy (OA) was performed on 11 patients and 44 patients underwent LA.
-Majority of the patients (27) were obese having BMI > 30.
-Functional adenoma was excised in 36 patients with final diagnosis of Conn’s syndrome in 15, Pheochromocytoma in 13 and Cushing syndrome in 9 patients.
+Most patients (n = 27) were obese with a body mass index >30.
+Functional adenoma was excised in 36 patients with final diagnosis of Conn’s syndrome in 15, pheochromocytoma in 13 and Cushing’s syndrome in nine patients.
 Five patients had surgery for oncological indications.
-Nonfunctional adenoma was excised in 13 patients, with a mean size of 8.9 cm (range 4-15 cm).
-The mean duration of surgery was less in laparoscopic procedure (199 min) compared to open (246 min).
-The mean estimated blood loss in LA was significantly less (108ml vs 450 ml, p-value < 0.05).
-Out of 55 subjects only 1 patients developed Clavien-dindo grade 2 complication.
-Conclusion: At our institution both laparoscopic and open adrenalectomy were safely performed.
-There is a trend to perform LA and with experience the duration of surgery and EBL are demonstrating positive trend.
+Non-functional adenoma was excised in 13 patients, with a mean size of 8.9 cm (range: 4–15 cm).
+The mean duration of surgery was less in laparoscopic procedure compared to open (199 versus 246 minutes).
+The mean estimated blood loss in LA was significantly less (108 versus 450 mL; P <0.05).
+Out of 55 procedures, only one patient developed Clavien-Dindo grade 2 complication.
+Conclusion: Both LA and OA were safely performed at the researchers’ institution.
+There is a growing trend for LA, and with experience, the duration of surgery and estimated mean blood loss are demonstrating a positive trend.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.